UBio-MolFM: A Universal Molecular Foundation Model for Bio-Systems: Methods

 \subsubsection{Atom-Balanced Data Loading Mechanism}

 \textbf{Atom-Budgeted Sample Packing.} Molecular systems exhibit highly diverse sizes.
-For example, molecules in the OMol25 dataset range from 50 to 300 atoms, while our in-house SVP and TZVPD datasets predominantly span 300--1500 atoms.
+For example, molecules in the OMol25 dataset range from 50 to 300 atoms, while our in-house SVP and TZVPD datasets span 300--1500 atoms.
+To rigorously evaluate out-of-distribution (OOD) generalization, we exclude all configurations with more than 1,200 atoms from the training set, reserving the 1,200--1,500 atom regime exclusively for the extrapolation benchmarks described in \S\ref{sec:results}.
 Such variability leads to severe load imbalance when batching by the number of molecular graphs.
 To address this issue, we adopt an atom-count–based batching strategy.
 Specifically, we define a maximum atom budget $\texttt{bs\_atom}$ per batch.
 After randomly shuffling the training set, molecules are greedily added to the current batch until the accumulated atom count reaches $\texttt{bs\_atom}$.
 Remaining samples are assigned to subsequent batches.
 This strategy ensures that each GPU processes a similar number of atoms, resulting in more balanced computational cost and improved training efficiency.

 \textbf{Atom-centric Message Construction.} Most molecular GNNs represent interactions using an edge list, where each edge is encoded as a pair of source and target node indices.
 While flexible, this edge-centric formulation requires multiple sparse operations in CUDA, including (i) source-node gathering, (ii) target-node gathering, and (iii) sparse aggregation.
 These operations involve irregular memory access patterns and concurrent scatter-add updates to shared target nodes, which require AtomicAdd operations to ensure correctness and significantly limit GPU efficiency.